jhlagado/firth/README.md

 <condition> if <then-clause> then
 ```

-Forth begins with a test for a condition and if it's value is true (i.e. 1) it executes the words in the `then-clause`, that is the words that appear between `if` and `then`.
+Forth begins with a test for a condition and if it's value is true (i.e. 1) it executes the words in the "then" clause, that is the words that appear between `if` and `then`.
 Otherwise it jumps past the `then` word.

 For example: